bertvv/ansible-role-bind/README.md

 A few remarks on supported roles that are not included in automated tests

 - **Arch Linux** and **FreeBSD** should work, but at this time, it's not possible to test the role on these distros, since no suitable Docker images are available.
-- **CentOS 6** should work, but idempotence tests fail even if BIND is installed succesfully and acceptance tests succeed.
+- **CentOS 6** should work, but idempotence tests fail even if BIND is installed successfully and acceptance tests succeed.

 ## Requirements